Udaykumargajavalli/mlops_test/README.md

-# Hotel Booking Prediction Project
+# Hotel Reservation Prediction Project

 This repository serves as a sandbox for implementing MLOps practices, focusing on automating the machine learning lifecycle, including model training, deployment, and monitoring.